 First Contact refers issues of the most serious concern for a pre-investigation assessment.
 This examines in greater detail the causes of concern that appear to be the most serious and may meet the threshold for inquiry by applying the Risk Framework criteria.
 This involves examining all allegations and causes for concern to:

 - decide whether a statutory inquiry should be opened

 - indicate the type of intervention required if a statutory inquiry is not appropriate

 Most problems in charities can be resolved by the charity trustees themselves.
 Others will be examined and resolved by the Commission without the need to open an investigation.
 However, in the most serious cases we may need formally to investigate matters further.
-This section explains the circumstances in which we may open an inquiry and what happens when we do so.

 To regulate a diverse sector as effectively as possible we have built effective strategic and operational relationships with a range of other regulators, law enforcement and other government departments.
 Whilst we vigorously protect our independence, effective collaboration and joined up working is essential to effective regulation.